pablodecm/paper-inferno/paper/paper.md

 These nuisance parameters are not of immediate interest but have to be accounted for in order to make quantitative statements about the model parameters based on the data.
-Classification-based summary statistics cannot easily account for these effects, so the inference power is degraded when these additional nuisances are taken into account.
+Classification-based summary statistics cannot easily account for these effects, so their inference power is degraded when these additional nuisances are finally taken into account.
+Clearly, the

-In this work, we present a new machine learning method to construct non-linear sample summary statistics that directly optimise the expected amount of information about the subset of parameters of interest using simulated samples, taking into account the effect of nuisance parameters.
+In this work, we present a new machine learning method to construct non-linear sample summary statistics that directly optimise the expected amount of information about the subset of parameters of interest using simulated samples, by explicitly taking into account the effect of nuisance parameters.
 In addition, the learned
 summary statistics can be used to build synthetic